harvard-lts/fits/README.md

     run +ARGS           # Executes FITS within a Docker container.
 This requires that the image has already been built (just build-image). test                # Runs the tests within a Docker container.
 Requires the image to already exist (just build-test-image).
 The image does NOT need to be rebuilt between runs. test-filter PATTERN # Runs the tests that match the pattern within a Docker container.
 Requires the image to already exist (just build-test-image).
-The image does NOT need to be rebuilt between runs. update-droid-sigs   # Update DROID signature files
+The image does NOT need to be rebuilt between runs. test-overwrite      # Overwrites all of the test expecation xmls with the current FITS output update-droid-sigs   # Update DROID signature files
 ```